angular/angular/adev/src/content/tools/cli/esbuild.md

 </docs-code>

+The migration does the following:

+* Converts existing `browser` or `browser-esbuild` target to `application`
+* Removes any previous SSR builders (because `application` does that now).
+* Updates configuration accordingly.
+* Merges `tsconfig.server.json` with `tsconfig.app.json` and adds the TypeScript option `"esModuleInterop": true` to ensure `express` imports are [ESM compliant](#esm-default-imports-vs-namespace-imports).
+* Updates application server code to use new bootstrapping and output directory structure.

+HELPFUL: Remember to remove any CommonJS assumptions in the application server code such as `require`, `__filename`, `__dirname`, or other constructs from the [CommonJS module scope](https://nodejs.org/api/modules.html#the-module-scope).
+All application code should be ESM compatible.
+This does not apply to third-party dependencies.

 ## Executing a build

 Once you have updated the application configuration, builds can be performed using `ng build` as was previously done.